 Your doctor may use specialized instruments through the endoscope to:

 - Clear any obstruction of the duct into the bowel

 - Stretch out narrow segments

 - Take a tissue sample for analysis (biopsy)

 - Drain blocked areas

 This procedure can be both diagnostic and a form of treatment, depending on your condition.

 During the procedure, air is used to inflate your stomach and bowel so your doctor has better visualization of the operating field.
 The air may cause some bloating or gas.
-You may have a sore throat for a few days due to the insertion of the tubes.
+You may also experience a sense of a sore throat for a few days after the procedure.